WHBL: History

 WHBL was first licensed on March 5, 1925 to seventeen-year-old James H. Slusser in Logansport, Indiana.
 WHBL was an upgrade to Slusser's amateur radio station, 9EM, and he paid for the equipment with earnings from delivering newspapers.
 The call letters were randomly assigned from a sequential roster of available call signs, and Slusser adopted "We Heartily Boost Logansport" as the station's slogan.

 The station was soon configured as a portable broadcasting station.
 Portable stations could be transported from place-to-place on movable platforms such as trucks.
 They were commonly hired out for a few weeks at a time to theaters located in small towns that didn't have their own radio stations, to be used for special programs broadcast to the local community.
-(Regulating "moving targets" proved difficult, so in May 1928 the Federal Radio Commission announced it was ending the licensing of portable facilities.)
 In early 1926 ownership was transferred to C. L. Carrell of Chicago, Illinois, joining a roster of what would ultimately become seven portable stations operated by Carrell.
+Starting on July 1, 1927, the station was reported to be operating from a Chicago, Milwaukee and St. Paul railcar, on a wave length of 205 meters [1470 kHz].

+Regulating "moving targets" proved difficult, so in May 1928 the Federal Radio Commission announced it was ending the licensing of portable facilities.
 In early 1928 the Sheboygan Press made arrangements to have WHBL permanently moved to Sheboygan.
 WHBL was the third Carrell station sponsored by the Press to broadcast in Sheboygan.
 In April 1926, the newspaper arranged for station WIBJ to operate from the Van Der Vaart theater for a two week run, from the 5th until the 17th.
 Eighteen months later, in October 1927, the Press arranged for a second Carrell station, WHBM, to broadcast from the Eagles auditorium beginning on October 24, as part of the newspaper's "Radio Show and Home Exposition".
 This apparently was planned to be a more permanent endeavor, and WHBM continued to operate under the auspices of the newspaper following the close of the exposition.
 However, an unresolved financial dispute with the local musicians union resulted in the station being withdrawn at the end of the year.

 Two months later, after reaching a settlement with the musicians, the Press brought in WHBL to restart operations.
 The debut broadcast took place at 7:30 p.m. on February 23, 1928, and editor Charles E. Broughton's opening statement summarized the events of the preceding months:

 WHBL was now jointly owned by the Press Publishing Co. and C. L. Carrell.
 Two years later the publishing company assumed full ownership.